scorelab/DroneSym/README.md

 1. Install Node.js 6.x (or higher)
 2. Python version 2.7 (or higher)
+3. MongoDB version 3.6 (or higher)

 ### Part 1 - Setting up the Node environment

 1. After cloning the repo navigate to `dronesym-node` folder
 2. Run `npm install` to pull the dependencies
-3. Create a _Firebase Admin sdk private key_ following the instructions in the **Generating Firebase Key File and Database URL** section below
-4. In `example.db.js` file provide the path to your firebase key file and the database url
-5. Run `mongod` to start running Mongo
+5. Run `mongod --replSet rs` to start running Mongo with a Replica Set.
 6. Open another terminal without disturbing the terminal running mongod, then import the database with `mongorestore --db dronesym dronedb/dronesym`
 7. Run `npm start` to start the Node server